 - Doctor of Credit’s Payment Workshop: Doctor of Credit maintains a table indicating whether or not various purchases earned category bonuses with various cards.
 The data mostly comes from reader reports.

-Shopping portals
+Shopping portals and card-linked offers

-If you’re planning to buy something online you might as well earn extra miles, points or cash back by starting your shopping with an online shopping portal.
+If you’re planning to buy something online, you might as well earn extra miles, points or cash back by starting your shopping with an online shopping portal.
 Use these tools to maximize your rewards:

 - See also: Top 6 shopping portal myths.